sst/guide/_examples/how-to-create-a-rest-api-with-serverless.md

 title: How to create a REST API with serverless
 date: 2021-01-27 00:00:00
 lang: en
-description: In this example we will look at how to create a serverless REST API on AWS using Serverless Stack Toolkit (SST).
+description: In this example we will look at how to create a serverless REST API on AWS using Serverless Stack (SST).
 We'll be using the sst.Api construct to define the routes of our API.
 repo: rest-api
 ref: how-to-create-a-rest-api-with-serverless
 comments_id: how-to-create-a-rest-api-with-serverless/2305
 ---

-In this example we will look at how to create a serverless REST API on AWS using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to create a serverless REST API on AWS using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
 If you are a TypeScript user, we've got [a version for that as well]({% link _examples/how-to-create-a-rest-api-in-typescript-with-serverless.md %}).

 ## Requirements